jbakse/compform_notes/docs/week_2_random/index.md

 If you roll a normal die six times, it is unlikely that you'll get all six values without repeats (only happens 1.5% of the time).

 Also, it wouldn't really be odd to not roll any 1's (happens about 33% of the time).
-In fact you can be pretty sure that at least one number won't pop up in six rolls (98.5% sure).
+In fact, you can be pretty sure that at least one number won't pop up in six rolls (98.5% sure).

 A deck of cards works differently.
 When you pull cards from a shuffled deck, you get a value in a random order, but you avoid duplicates, and you can make sure you tour all the values eventually.